William Nierenberg

 William Aaron Nierenberg (February 13, 1919 – September 10, 2000) was an American physicist who worked on the Manhattan Project and was director of the Scripps Institution of Oceanography from 1965 through 1986.
 He was a co-founder of the George C. Marshall Institute in 1984.

 Background

 Nierenberg was born on February 13, 1919, at 213 E. 13th Street, on the Lower East Side of New York, the son of very poor Jewish immigrants from Austro-Hungary.
 He went to Townsend Harris High School and then the City College of New York (CCNY), where he won a scholarship to spend his junior year abroad in France at the University of Paris.
 In 1939, he became the first recipient of a William Lowell Putnam fellowship from the City College.
 Also in 1939, he participated in research at Columbia University, where he took a course in statistical mechanics from his future mentor, I. I. Rabi.
-He went on to graduate work at Columbia, but from 1941 spent the war years seconded to the Manhattan Project, working on isotope separation, before returning to Columbia to complete his PhD.
+He went on to graduate work at Columbia.
+Still, from 1941, he spent the war years seconded to the Manhattan Project, working on isotope separation, before returning to Columbia to complete his PhD.